‘Parking Availability Bias’

 This perception is a powerful force and leads cities into all kinds of policies that turn out to be misguided and rife with unintended consequences; take the “free holiday parking” approach.
 Towns hoping to lure shoppers downtown, away from the big boxes, offer up free parking.
 But beware the power of incentives: Given that many of the best parking spaces in front of local businesses are often occupied (it happens right here in Brooklyn) by the store keepers themselves, the free parking bonanza ends up actually enticing local employees (who would have parked elsewhere or not driven) to grab some free real estate for the day — leaving would-be shoppers with the perception (all-too-real in this case) that there’s ‘nowhere to park.’
 Here’s how it went down in Providence.

 This is a case where ITS may prove quite useful: Let the algorithms, not fallible human perception, guide the driver to the (properly priced) parking.
 In the meantime planners and politicians should take parking complaints with a healthy dose of salt.

 This entry was posted on Wednesday, January 20th, 2010 at 9:00 am and is filed under Parking, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.